Clifton Hall Tunnel: Aftermath

 The collapsed tunnel was determined to be in such a condition, particularly in regards to its brickwork, that extensive, and costly, remedial works would have been necessary to render it usable to rail traffic once again.
 Thus, decision makers quickly came to favour its permanent closure.
 Despite this, emergency reinforcement measures were carried out.
 Several years following the collapse, it was decided to fill in the tunnel using spoil and other waste materials produced by one of the nearby collieries.
 As a result of this infilling, the structure's portals are both buried and cannot be seen, however the route of the railway can still be made out by cuttings and embankments, especially when viewed on an aerial map.

 During the 2010s, civil engineering company M & J Drilling were contracted to stabilise the Clifton Hall Tunnel by grouting compromised sections.
 To support this activity, a comprehensive 3D subsurface laser scan survey was performed by Geoterra to ascertain the specifics and condition of the tunnel, which was accessed via a series of 100mm vertical shafts which were bored from the surface.
 Following the infilling of voids, further remedial work was undertaken.

+In 2025, more than 70 years after the tragedy, further precautionary works were undertaken by contractor AmcoGiffen to ensure the tunnel site remains safe.
+Drill holes were made to allow 3D laser scans of the remaining voids.
+These were in-filled with approximately 2,200 tonnes of material pumped into the cavities.